AliaSpaceSystems/COPSI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How to cretae a Docker Image of COPSI

+1. From COPSI home directory, build the application in production mode

+   `ng build -c production --base-href /copsi/`

+2. Build the Docker image creating the proper tag

+   `docker build -t aliaspace/copsi:<tag> .`

+3. Open the docker-compose.yml file, update the reference to docker image (if needed), check the mapping of volumes and ports and, finally, run the image with docker-compose

+   `docker-compose up -d`